spiceai/cookbook/models/filesystem/README.md

 # Filesystem Hosted Model

-This recipe demonstrates how to use model hosted on a filesystem in Spice.ai.
+This recipe demonstrates how to use models hosted on filesystems.

 ## Prerequisites